 Potential Impact: Low-Medium-High

-Similar to MySQL HotSpots, the PostgreSQL experience, and its resolution, of hot spots relies upon one’s extensive knowledge of the data flow and can, at its most extreme mitigation, refactor the system’s architecture.
+Similar to MySQL hotspots, the PostgreSQL experience, and the resolution of hotspots, relies on extensive knowledge of data flow.
+At its most extreme, mitigation can require refactoring the system’s architecture.

 Complexity: Low